etomarat/FrameworkZ/README.md

 # Framework
-The core framework for Project Framework on Project Zomboid.
+The core framework for FrameworkZ on Project Zomboid.

 # Important Notice
-Project Framework is still very early in its development.
+FrameworkZ is still very early in its development.
 A lot of the current codebase is subject to major changes.